Define global lists

 <gl:GLOBALLISTS xmlns:gl="http://schemas.microsoft.com/VisualStudio/2008/workitemtracking/globallists"> <GLOBALLIST name="NameOfGlobalList"> <LISTITEM value="ListItem1" /> <LISTITEM value="ListItem2" /> <LISTITEM value="ListItem3" /> <LISTITEM value="ListItem4" /> . . . <LISTITEM value="ListItemN" /> </GLOBALLIST> </gl:GLOBALLISTS>

-A: Yes.
-The global list named Builds –TeamProjectName gets appended each time a build is run.
+Yes for on-premises TFS.
+The global list named Builds.TeamProjectName gets appended each time a build is run.
 Over time, the list can become very long.
 Best practice is to routinely remove unused items from the list.

-To learn more about using this list, see Fields that support integration with test, build, and version control.
+To learn more about using this list, see Query based on build and test integration fields.